aljebraschool/Mathematic-for-Machine-Learning/README.md

 ## Overview

-This repository contains resources and notes from the DeepLearning.AI's Mathematics for Data Science and Machine Learning Specialization, completed by [Your Name].
+This repository contains resources and notes from the DeepLearning.AI's Mathematics for Data Science and Machine Learning Specialization.
 The specialization is designed to provide a solid foundation in the essential mathematics needed for data science and machine learning.

 ## Course Structure